harbhulla/anime/README.md

-🎌 Anime Platform (In Progress)
+🌸 Anime Platform

-A full-stack anime discovery and management platform built with Next.js, TypeScript, Prisma, and PostgreSQL.
-The app allows users to create accounts, authenticate securely, and explore anime content in a modern, responsive interface.
+A full-stack anime discovery and management platform — built for fans, by a fan.

- Features (Planned & In Progress)
+✨ Features & Roadmap

-User Authentication – Secure login and session handling with NextAuth
+✔️ Authentication – Secure login with NextAuth

-Responsive UI – Built with Tailwind CSS for clean, mobile-first design

-Database Layer – PostgreSQL with Prisma ORM for schema and queries

-Modern Frontend – Next.js + TypeScript for scalable development
+✔️ Responsive UI – Built with Tailwind CSS for desktop & mobile ✔️ Database Layer – Powered by PostgreSQL + Prisma ORM ✔️ Modern Stack – Next.js + TypeScript for maintainable code

-Anime Data Integration – (planned) Integration with anime APIs for real-time data

-User Features – Favorites, watchlists, and rating system (planned)
+🚧 Coming Soon

+📡 External anime API integration (real-time data)

+⭐ Personalized watchlists, favorites & ratings

+🎨 More polished UI + dark/light mode toggle

+👤 User profiles & social features

-Tech Stack
+🛠️ Tech Stack
+Layer	Technology

-Frontend: Next.js, TypeScript, Tailwind CSS<br>
+Frontend	Next.js, TypeScript, Tailwind CSS
-Backend: Next.js API Routes, Prisma ORM<br>
+Backend	Next.js API Routes, Prisma ORM
-Database: PostgreSQL<br>
-Authentication: NextAuth<br>
+Database	PostgreSQL
+Auth	NextAuth
-Dev Tools: ESLint, Prettier, Git
+Dev Tools	ESLint, Prettier, Git
+🌟 Closing Note

+This project is still growing, but the foundation is solid.
+The goal is to create a smooth, modern space where anime fans can discover, track, and enjoy their favorite series — all in one place.
+Stay tuned for more features soon ✨